 We work in partnership with local and national organisations, parents and alumni.
 Work related activities include engagement with employers in curriculum learning, visits to workplaces, the opportunity to undertake a work experience placement, visits to regional Careers Fairs, apprenticeship workshops and mock interviews.

-Students have the opportunity to explore the wide range of education and training available post 16 and post 18 and all have access to face to face impartial guidance from Helen Airdrie, our full-time, qualified Careers Adviser.
+Students have the opportunity to explore the wide range of education and training available post 16 and post 18 and all have access to face to face impartial guidance from Sarah Beeton, our full-time, qualified Careers Adviser.

 If you have a meeting with a careers adviser the interview is focussed on your agenda.
 It is an opportunity to discuss your career plans.
 You might want help with: